• English

 ,

-IAEA Postgraduate Educational Course in Radiation Protection and the Safety of Radiation Sources (PGEC), hosted in Bangi, Malaysia, in 2024, visit a radiotherapy facility.
+Participants of the IAEA Postgraduate Educational Course in Radiation Protection and the Safety of Radiation Sources (PGEC), hosted in Bangi, Malaysia, in 2024, visit a radiological and nuclear medicine facility.
 (Photo: Malaysian Nuclear Agency)

 Twenty-five radiation protection professionals from across Asia and the Pacific have just graduated from a six-month IAEA training programme designed to build sustainable skills in radiation protection, with the aim of enhancing radiation safety infrastructure across the region.